 Bottom of the line.
 Cedar is the best material used for creating a space for long term storage of valuables.

 Now on to answering the questions of what is safe to store in a cedar chest!

 What is Safe to Store in a Cedar Chest?

 Although cedar chests provide great safety and durability (as we noted earlier in this blog) for your personal items, not all items are preserved best by simply setting inside one of these chests and left for months or years.
 While you may enjoy the good-smelling gases emitted by the cedar wood, these gases over time can also cause deterioration and discoloration on the edges of some of your favorite fabric pieces.
-Also, because of the acidic environment there is the possibility for your quilts or linens to become brittle.
+Also, because of the acidic environment, there is the possibility for your quilts or linens to become brittle.

 Good news!
 Even though you can’t just throw anything as it is into your cedar chest and close the lid, you can store pretty much anything in your chest.
-In this blog we are going to discover not only what is safe to store in your cedar chest, but also how to prepare your more delicate items prior to storage, so that they too, can enjoy the protection of your beautiful, wooden chest.
+In this blog, we are going to discover not only what is safe to store in a cedar chest, but also how to prepare your more delicate items prior to storage, so that they too, can enjoy the protection of your beautiful, wooden chest.

 Can I store Blankets or Quilts in my cedar chest?

 Yes.
 Ornate quilts or blankets are often inherited heirlooms or special gifts and your cedar chest makes a wonderful host.
 But to ensure optimal preservation during their long-term stay in your chest, a little prep work is necessary.

 Preparation Tip: Prior to storage just slip them into some cotton pillowcases.
 And/or you can line the inside of your cedar chest with a bedsheet.
 You must make sure though, that your bed sheet is rinsed of any detergent, bleach, or softener residue.
 You want to ensure the cleaning chemicals don’t interfere with the natural make-up of your cedar wood.